desertkun/brainout/Readme.md

 It uses `--connect brainout://bG9jYWxob3N0OzM2NTU1OzM2NTU2OzM2NTU3` argument which is bas64-encoded `localhost;36555;36556;36557`

+You might also see there's `Desktop Local 2 *` configurations, these are copies under different user, e.g., you can launch those two in parallel and run two instances of the game on same PC.

 `Desktop Alpha` – a client that tries to participate Alpha network.

+## Testing

+The project has a CI system in place: on every new commit, it builds a new version of client/server and deploys it automatically.
+There are two environments available:

+* `main`, which is built on every master commit
+* `test`, which is built on every pull request.
+A new pull request wipes out the previous one, as it is intended to verify the correctness of the pull request.

+The clients of those builds are deployed on Dropbox, to get invited there, please join the Dev Support telegram channel below and ask for invite link.

 ## Community